Deltarx/GALX/README.md

 ## Contents

 ## Intro
-Galx is build with electron, to make it a true built platform app.
+Galx is build with electron, to make it a all platform app.

+## Api